jmmastey/level_up_exercises/dino_catalog/README.md

 ## Dinosaur Catalog

-IMPLEMENTATION:
-This version of the Dinosaur Catalog houses each file that needs to be loaded in the "catalogs" directory.

-You can use the Dinosaur Catalog by typing ruby dino.rb in the base directory that is checked out.
-Once you are in the dino REPL you will be presented with further instructions

-TODO:
-Better Error handling for passing hashes.
-  Actually... redo how hashes are accepted
-  There is something wrong with chaning certain search criteria when hashes are included.

-Make the clear command clear the screen if possible, show instructions again...

-Colorize output to be cool

-Better search terms..
-  Maybe the user would like to search on more sizes...etc.
-  Allow seach on any field....? description at least

-refactor process out of dinosaur.rb maybe it makes sense in its own class.

-refactory facts method in Dinosaur class that's anaweful lot of nil-checking.

-Maybe DinosaurCatalog can have a filter method that dosn't change based on input.

-ACCEPTANCE CRITERIA:

 It may not be immediately evident, but I am a huge fan of dinosaurs.
 They're huge and dangerous and have cool names like Giganotosaurus (not to be confused with Gigantosaurus).

 ...